 Section 7.
 Special meetings

-Special meetings of the [name] Alumnae Panhellenic Association may be called by the president when necessary and shall be called by her upon the written request of no less than one-fourth of the member sororities of the association.
+Special meetings of the [name] Alumnae Panhellenic Association may be called by the president when necessary and shall be called by the president upon the written request of no less than one-fourth of the member sororities of the association.
 Notice of each special meeting of the [name] Alumnae Panhellenic Association shall be sent to each member of the association at least 24 hours prior to convening the meeting; however, such notice may be waived, and attendance at such meeting shall constitute waiver of said notice.

 Section 8: Means of Communication